About the Program

 What are the terms of the financing?

 Lenders are required to take security in the assets financed.
-Lenders also have the option to take an additional unsecured personal guarantee, which cannot exceed 25% of the total amount loaned.
+Lenders also have the option to take an additional unsecured personal guarantee.

-For more information, please contact your financial institution.
+For more information, please contact your financial institution (Find a lender near you).

 This program is administered by Small Business Financing Directorate.
 For more information, please contact us.